Azure/azure-sdk-for-java/sdk/eventgrid/azure-messaging-eventgrid/README.md

 A system topic in Event Grid represents events published by an [Event Source](https://docs.microsoft.com/azure/event-grid/overview#event-sources) like Azure Storage, Azure Event Hubs, App Configuration and so on.
 An example is when a blob is created, a system event with event type "Microsoft.Storage.BlobCreated" is sent to the configured System Topic.
 The system event class for this event type is `StorageBlobCreatedEventData` defined in package `com.azure.messaging.eventgrid.systemevents`.
-EventGrid current has system events for:
+EventGrid has system events for:
 - [Azure App Configuration](https://docs.microsoft.com/azure/event-grid/event-schema-app-configuration)
 - [Azure App Service](https://docs.microsoft.com/azure/event-grid/event-schema-app-service)
 - [Azure Blob Storage](https://docs.microsoft.com/azure/event-grid/event-schema-blob-storage)